pollenium/bramble/Pollenium-Whitepaper.md

 | Browser software                                             | Beta  | $0                    | High   | Everyone                    |
 | Mobile phone app                                             | Beta  | $0                    | High   | Everyone                    |

-The net result is very few internet users operate alpha devices.

-### Implications for Gossip Protocols
+### Implications for Gossip Networks

-While gossip protocol are often described as "peer to peer", they are in practice "beta peer to alpha peer to beta peer".
-This is due not to the fundamental properties of gossip protocols, but rather due to the reality of the internet in the real world.
+While gossip network are often described as "peer to peer", they are in practice "beta peer to alpha peer to beta peer".
+This is due not to the fundamental properties of gossip networks, but rather due to the reality of the internet in the real world.

-Renting an alpha device (such as renting a VM from a cloud provider) is costly, and turning a beta device into an alpha device

-Earlier we stated that the message propogation guarentees of gossip protocols were based on a sufficient proportion of honest peers.
-However, that was based on the assumption that all peers were equal.
+Earlier we stated that the message propogation guarentees of gossip networks were based on a sufficient proportion of honest peers.
+However, that was based on the assumption that all peers had equal ability to connect to their peers.
 Since some peers are alpha peers and other peers are beta peers, we also require a sufficient proportion of honest *alpha* peers.

-Since alpha devices are typically more expensive and/or cumbersome, it is usually unwise to expect a sufficient subset of peers to run them voluntarily.
-This greatly restricts the potential of gossip protocols in application design.
+Since alpha devices are typically more expensive and/or cumbersome, it is unwise to expect a sufficient subset of peers to run them voluntarily.
+This greatly restricts the potential of gossip networks in application design.

 ### WebRTC

-WebRTC is a relatively recent technology adopted by W3C, the organization that creates web standards and is now implemented in most web browsers.
+WebRTC is a relatively recent technology adopted by W3C, the organization that creates web standards.
+WebRTC is now implemented in most web browsers.
 WebRTC allows for a full range of communication between alpha and beta devices.

 | Sending Device | Receiving Device | Success? |
 | -------------- | ---------------- | -------- |